What Is A Cursor In A Teradata SQL Stored Procedure?

 Scroll ability of Cursors

 Not scrollable cursors can only be iterated forward from the first to the last record.
-As soon as you reach the last record, or moved after the last position of the result set, the cursor content cannot be accessed anymore.
+As soon as you reach the last record or moved after the result set’s previous position, the cursor content can no longer be accessed.
 Therefore, whenever you need to reuse cursor content, you have to declare it scrollable.
 Scrollable cursors can be moved back to the first position of the result set.
-As long as you don't close such a cursor, its content can be reused over and over again.
+As long as you don’t close such a cursor, its content can be reused repeatedly.

 Updateable vs. not Updateable Cursors

 Below you can find the syntax you have to use to declare a cursor in your stored procedure.
-Before a cursor can be utilized, it has to be stated in the header section of the stored procedure:
+Before a cursor can be utilized, it must be stated in the header section of the stored procedure: